lasseedfast/pdf-highlighter/README.md

 **Note:** The `num_ctx` parameter is set to 20000 by default, which may not be sufficient for all use cases.
 Adjust this value based on your specific requirements.

+## Default Prompts

+The default LLM prompts are stored in the [`prompts.yaml`](prompts.yaml) file.
+You can view and edit the prompts directly in this file.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.